 “Those night meetings were for that?”
 Angela asked, stopping her search temporarily and turning to Cyndi.

-“Jiro just have to,” Sharon mumbled.
+“Jiro just has to,” Sharon mumbled.
 That wasn’t sarcasm or any other attempts to discredit him.
 But more like traces of sadness.
 If that was possible in anything relating to the guards.
-She only displayed her truth sadness for her father–or possibly her worries for her friends.
+She only displayed her true sadness for her father–or possibly her worries for her friends.

 Joanne turned to Sharon, her eyes warning Sharon.
 As if those eyes were reminding Sharon of something.
 “Don’t start.”

 Cyndi could detect the discomfort traveling from Joanne to Sharon and then back.
 “What’s going on here?”

 “She used to like Jiro!”
 Joanne jumped in.